New-Bamboo/rack-raw-upload/README.md

 ## Configuration

-The simpler case:
+### Bog-standard Rack app

+The simpler case.
+Add these lines in your `config.ru`, where appropriate:

+    require 'rack/raw_upload'
     use Rack::RawUpload

 If you want to limit the conversion to a few known paths, do:

+    require 'rack/raw_upload'
     use Rack::RawUpload, :paths => ['/upload/path', '/alternative/path.*']

 You can also make it so that the conversion only happens when explicitly required by the client using a header.
 This would be `X-File-Upload: true` to make the conversion regardless of the content type.
 A value of `X-File-Upload: smart` would ask for the normal detection to be performed.
 For this, use the following setting:

     use Rack::RawUpload, :explicit => true

+### Ruby on Rails

-Or if you are using rails, add this to your Gemfile
+Add this to your Gemfile

     gem 'rack-raw-upload', :require => 'rack/raw_upload'

 and then add the middleware in application.rb

-    config.middleware.insert 0, 'Rack::RawUpload'
+    config.middleware.use 'Rack::RawUpload'

 ## More options